mattparisien/snake-client/README.md

 ## Credits

 This game is inspired by the game [Snek](https://store.steampowered.com/app/765590/Coop_SNEK_Online/) created by [Tania Rascia](https://www.taniarascia.com/).
-The server code for this game was not written from scratch -  it is a refashioned version of Tania Rascia's game.
+The server code for this game was not written from scratch -  it is a refashioned version of Rascia's game.

 ## Final Product